NGravereaux/data-cleaning-global-shark-attack/README.md

 ![By age](https://github.com/NGravereaux/data-cleaning-global-shark-attack/blob/main/viz/victims_age_group.png?raw=true)

 ### Insights into injury type
  The most common injury types are to the leg and foot, with 39.6% and 25.0% victims respectively.
 Injuries to the arm and hand follow, with 20.3% and 12.8%  victims.
-The chart also includes a significant number of unknown injuries totaling 1,181.
-Lesser affected body parts include the head, face, back, chest, and more delicate areas like the neck and pelvis, each having fewer than 50 cases.
-This distribution highlights the predominance of lower limb injuries in shark attacks.
 ![By injury type](https://github.com/NGravereaux/data-cleaning-global-shark-attack/blob/main/viz/injury_type.png?raw=true)